MGrant96/ReactRailsApps/README.md

 # ReactRailsApps

-Repo for practise/tutorials for Learning Ruby on Rails backend and React frontend.
+Repo for practise/tutorials for Learning Ruby on Rails and React.